Sign in

 Taxes and Duties

-The export tax rebate policy was initiated in 1985 by China as a way to boost the competitiveness of its exports by abolishing double taxation on exported goods.
-Exported goods were subject to zero percent value-added tax (VAT), meaning they enjoyed a VAT exemption or rebate policy.
-Additionally, consumer products from China were exempted from any import taxes.
-These lower tax rates helped to keep the cost of production low, enabling the country to attract investors and companies looking to produce low-cost goods.
+China's export tax rebate policy, introduced in 1985, aimed to enhance the competitiveness of its exports by eliminating double taxation on exported goods.
+Under this policy, exported goods were subject to zero percent value-added tax (VAT) and enjoyed VAT exemptions or rebates.
+Additionally, Chinese consumer products were exempt from import taxes, lowering production costs and attracting investors and companies seeking low-cost production options.

 China and U.S. Tariffs

-Upon President Joe Biden taking office, China's Foreign Minister Wang Yi called for the end of multiple tariffs.
-Throughout the Biden presidency, there have been ongoing discussion of easing tariffs.
-As the United States continued to battle rising inflation throughout 2022, both President Biden and U.S. Secretary of the Treasury Janet Yellen stated easing tariffs with China could have positive implications on domestic inflation concerns.
+Following Joe Biden's inauguration, China's Foreign Minister Wang Yi called for an end to these tariffs.
+Discussions about easing tariffs continued throughout the Biden presidency.
+In 2022, amid rising inflation in the U.S., both President Biden and Secretary of the Treasury Janet Yellen suggested that easing tariffs on China could help address domestic inflation concerns.

-In 2017, the yuan appreciated 8% against the dollar, a move that experts say came about after former President Trump threatened to label China a currency manipulator.
-However, this trend reversed and the yuan weakened against the dollar beginning in June 2018 when the U.S. imposed tariffs on Chinese goods.
+In 2017, the yuan appreciated by 8% against the dollar, partly due to threats by former President Trump to label China a currency manipulator.
+However, this trend reversed in June 2018 when the U.S. imposed tariffs on Chinese goods.

-On Aug.
-8, 2019, China's central bank lowered the yuan to 7.0205 per dollar, the weakest level since April 2008.
-Throughout the COVID-19 pandemic, the yuan continued to lose value to the U.S. Dollar.
-The average exchange rate throughout 2021 was 6.4529 CNY to USD with the exchange rate hitting 6.36 at the end of 2021.
+On August 8, 2019, China's central bank lowered the yuan to 7.0205 per dollar, its weakest level since April 2008.
+The yuan continued to lose value against the dollar during the COVID-19 pandemic.
+The average exchange rate in 2021 was 6.4529 CNY to USD, with the rate hitting 6.36 by the end of the year.

-As of January 2022, the Chinese foreign exchange reserves totaled approximately $3.2 trillion.
+As of January 2022, China's foreign exchange reserves were approximately $3.2 trillion.

 Why Is the Chinese Economy So Strong?